Which Comes First, the Marble or the Car?

 A photo shoot of the recently christened work typically follows.
 Website and other promotion occurs next.
-If the planets are aligned (or the process has been a commission), careful packaging for delivery to a happy buyer is the next step.
+If the planets are aligned (or the process has been a commission), careful packaging for delivery to a happy collector-enthusiast is the next step.

 Welcome to the Community